keith-dev/openbsd/src/distrib/powerpc/ramdisk/install.md

 	echo
-	echo "If you choose to manually setup the MSDOS partition, " echo "consult your PowerPC OpenFirmware manual -and- the" echo "PowerPC BSD Installation Guide for doing setup this way." echo
+	echo "If you choose to manually setup the MSDOS partition, " echo "consult your PowerPC OpenFirmware manual -and- the" echo "PowerPC OpenBSD Installation Guide for doing setup this way." echo
-	echo -n "Do you want to init the MBR and the MSDOS partition? [y]" getresp "y"
+	echo -n "Do you want to init the MBR and the MSDOS partition? [y] " getresp "y"
 	case "$resp" in
 	n*|N*)